turingschool/data-analytics-curriculum/module1/projects/titanic.md

 ## Overview

 In this project, you will analyze the passenger data of the RMS Titanic and find insights related to the accident.
-To achieve this, you will need to import the data to **Jupyter** notebooks; use **Python**, **Numpy**, and **Pandas** to explore the data; and create a report with your findings.
+To achieve this, you will need to import the data to **Jupyter** notebooks; use **Python** and **Pandas** to explore the data; and create a report with your findings.
 At the end you will submit your Jupyter notebook with your findings on a repository on **Github**.

 ## Vocabulary